amroybd/machine_learning/Decision_tree_HW_implementation/README.md

 This is an example of how to implement a decision tree on an FPGA board.
 The decision tree was trained using Sklearn.
 The dataset can be downloaded from [here](https://www.kaggle.com/datasets/laavanya/human-stress-detection-in-and-through-sleep).
 For hardware implementation, I have used [Vitis hello world example](https://github.com/Xilinx/Vitis_Accel_Examples/tree/master/host_xrt/hello_world_xrt) as a reference to build the hardware for FPGA.
-Here, I have also demonstrated how to converte the decision tree model to if-else code and also covert the tree into a decision table.
+Here, I have also demonstrated how to convert the decision tree model to if-else code and also covert the tree into a decision table.
 Also demonstrated how to use that if-else code and decision table to make predictions.

 ## Train the model